toribiodiego/toribiodiego.github.io/content/writing/hi/index.md

 is_page: false
 link-citations: true
 reference-section-title: References
-summary: an introduction to writing posts
+summary: an introduction to the site and writing posts
 title: hi
 writing_tags:
 - miscellaneous